precision_manufacturingBuilt for Autonomous Operation

 1

 You want to run AI agents while you sleep, working through your backlog.
-But there's no standardized way to: Give agents a queue of tasks, Let agents pick the next priority, Track what agents are working on, Know when agents finish.
+But there is no standard way to give agents a queue, track progress, and know when they finish.

 warning